Free Initial Assessment

 What are construction and factory accident claims?

-Certain types of accidents are more common in certain working environments.
+Different types of accidents tend to occur more frequently in specific work environments.
 On construction sites, there are more likely to be falls from ladders and scaffolding, and accidents involving moving vehicles.
 In factories, discarded wrapping, liquid on floors, and trailing cables can result in slips and falls.
 Employers’ legal duties are covered under the Health and Safety at Work Act (1974) and under legislation relating to their workplace.
 For example, the Construction (Design and Management) Regulations 2015 sets out specific health and safety measures for those working on construction sites.
-For further advice on construction or factory accident claims, please talk to our specialist solicitors.
+For further advice on construction or factory accident claims, please talk to our specialist work accident claim solicitors.

 2

-How long do you have to make a claim?
+How long do you have to make an injury at work claim?

 3